Tanzania entry requirements for Senegal passport holders

 Frequently asked questions

-Yes, if you are arriving from a country with yellow fever risk (most of West Africa, including Senegal).
-You'll need to show the yellow card at immigration.
+Tanzania requires a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
+Senegal is on that list, so you'll need to show your yellow fever certificate at immigration.
 If you don't have it, you may be vaccinated on arrival or denied entry.

 Official sources